 “No,” said Hodja.
 “There’s only one.
 Look.
 There’s one.
 There’s another one, and there’s another one.”

-We laughed together, the teller and I. He had given me a new story and I made my purchase in return.
+We laughed together, the teller and I. He had given me a new story and I made a purchase in return.

 Remembering this story helped me out of a writing block a couple of weeks ago.
 All I had to do was focus on “one wave” and not be swamped by a sea of ideas.
 There’s a lot more to Hodja stories than meets the ears!